Travel guide

 Coverage by Gulf country

-Coverage is good in all capitals and tourist areas of the Gulf: Dubai, Abu Dhabi, Doha, Muscat, Riyadh, Manama, and Kuwait City all have widely deployed 4G and 5G.
-In deserts and remote areas, the signal drops, which is normal for any operator.
+Coverage is good in all Gulf capitals and tourist areas: Dubai, Abu Dhabi, Doha, Muscat, Riyadh, Manama, and Kuwait City have 4G and 5G widely deployed, with speeds that generally rival those of a European city.
+In the desert, mountains, and remote areas, the signal drops, which is normal for any operator and any type of SIM.
 These are the key points by destination.

 Country Cities with best coverage Notes for travelers

-United Arab Emirates Dubai, Abu Dhabi, Sharjah Very extensive 5G; ideal for work and maps
+United Arab Emirates Dubai, Abu Dhabi, Sharjah 5G very widespread even on the metro; ideal for working and using maps without interruptions

-Qatar Doha, Lusail, Al Wakrah Excellent in the Corniche area and stadiums
+Qatar Doha, Lusail, Al Wakrah Excellent on the Corniche, stadium areas, and Hamad Airport

-Oman Muscat, Salalah, Nizwa Good on the coast; weak in mountains and wadis
+Oman Muscat, Salalah, Nizwa Good on the coast; weak or nonexistent in the interior of wadis and on mountain roads like the route to Jebel Shams

-Saudi Arabia Riyadh, Jeddah, Mecca, Medina Solid coverage for pilgrimage and cities
+Saudi Arabia Riyadh, Jeddah, Mecca, Medina Solid coverage in cities and during pilgrimage; gets saturated during peak hours of high influx

-How many GB you need to travel the Gulf
+How many GB you need for traveling the Gulf

-It depends on whether you work online or just use maps, messaging, and occasional videos.
-In destinations with extreme climates, you'll spend more hours indoors with hotel WiFi, so mobile data consumption is usually moderate.
-This guidance helps you avoid running out or paying too much.
+It depends on whether you work connected or just use maps, messaging, and an occasional video.
+In destinations with extreme climates, you'll spend more hours indoors with hotel or shopping mall WiFi — in Dubai and Doha, air conditioning dictates the daily plan more than you think — so mobile data consumption outside the hotel is usually moderate.
+This guide helps you avoid running out or overpaying.

 • 3-5 GB: 4-6 day getaway to Dubai or Doha, light use (maps, WhatsApp, social media).